 Implementation of the new fiscal institutional framework marks the first time that the Ministry of Economy and Finance has clear, well-defined metrics and indicative targets to assess its fiscal policy and promote accountability.
 Furthermore, estimates for unobservable values (structural fiscal balance) have the methodological validation of the independent Fiscal Advisory Council.

-Widening of primary fiscal deficit in the last quarter of 2022 was mostly explained by increase in public investment spending, and cyclically softer tax revenues.
+The widening of the primary fiscal deficit since the last quarter of 2022 is mostly explained by an increase in public investment spending, and cyclically softer tax revenues widening